Lupus: The Disease of 1,000 Faces

 Treatment for lupus is an ongoing process and depends on the symptoms.
 Discussions with your doctor will determine how your symptoms will be treated.
 Medications most commonly used to control lupus include:

 How can I cope with lupus?

 Coping with the on-going effects of lupus can be a difficult task and extremely frustrating at times.
 Learning all you can about the disease and having discussions with your doctor can help you take control of your treatment.
 Effective therapy to help manage symptoms can help lupus patients maintain a healthy and active lifestyle.
-Support and understanding from family and friends is also an essential component of coping with the disease.
+Raising lupus awareness, along with upport and understanding from family and friends, are essential components of coping with the disease.